kingston-hackSpace/TCS34725_RGB-Color-Sensor__RaspberryPi/README.md

   python3 RGB_project.py
   ```

-- You should now see the reading from your sensor being printing on the terminal.
+- You should now see the reading from your sensor being printed on the terminal.

-- To exit the readings and go back to your terminal:
+- To exit the readings and go back to the terminal:

   ```
   CTRL + C